GLOBAL MARKETS-Stocks rise on global growth outlook, euro falls

 * Dollar gains against euro after coalition talks fail

-* Oil prices slip before OPEC meeting (Adds oil, gold settlement prices)
+* Oil prices slip before OPEC meeting (Adds U.S. market open, byline, dateline; previous LONDON0)

 By Herbert Lash